Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Detailed analysis of memory overhead

 \subsection{Architectural Specifications of Target Models}

-The effectiveness of PSKV is intrinsically linked to the underlying attention mechanism and vocabulary size of the target Large Language Models (LLMs).
+The relative memory savings of PSKV depend on the attention mechanism and vocabulary size of the target Large Language Models (LLMs).
 Table~\ref{tab:model_specs} summarizes the critical architectural parameters for the models evaluated in this study.

 \paragraph{\textbf{Impact of Attention Mechanisms (MHA vs. GQA).}} The memory footprint of the KV cache is determined by the number of Key-Value heads. \begin{itemize} \item \textbf{Multi-Head Attention (MHA):} Used by Llama-2 and Vicuna.
-Here, .
+Here, $H_{kv}=H_q$.
 Every query head requires a unique key-value pair, leading to maximum memory usage. \item \textbf{Grouped-Query Attention (GQA):} Used by Llama-3, Mistral, and Qwen.
-Here, .
+Here, $H_{kv}<H_q$.
 Multiple query heads share a single KV head (e.g., Qwen utilizes 28 query heads but only 4 KV heads).
-This architectural change physically reduces the KV cache tensor size by a factor of , which inherently lowers the memory ceiling and thus reduces the \textit{relative} impact of PSKV compared to MHA models. \end{itemize}
+This architectural change physically reduces the KV cache tensor size by a factor of $H_q/H_{kv}$, which inherently lowers the memory ceiling and thus reduces the \textit{relative} impact of PSKV compared to MHA models. \end{itemize}

-\paragraph{\textbf{Impact of Vocabulary Size.}} The memory consumption during attack generation is not solely due to the KV cache but also intermediate activation tensors, specifically the logits tensor, which has a shape of .
-As shown in Table~\ref{tab:model_specs}, Llama-3 and Qwen2.5 have vocabulary sizes () approx. to larger than Llama-2.
+\paragraph{\textbf{Impact of Vocabulary Size.}} The memory consumption during attack generation is not solely due to the KV cache but also intermediate activation tensors, specifically the logits tensor, which has shape $B \times T \times |\mathcal{V}|$.
+As shown in Table~\ref{tab:model_specs}, Llama-3 and Qwen2.5 have vocabulary sizes $|\mathcal{V}|$ approximately $4\times$ to $5\times$ larger than Llama-2.
 This drastically increases the non-KV memory overhead (e.g., storing logits and gradients), further diluting the proportion of memory saved by PSKV.

-\paragraph{\textbf{Note on Mistral's Sliding Window.}} Mistral-7B employs Sliding Window Attention (SWA) with a window size of .
-While SWA theoretically caps the KV cache size to , our experiments utilize suffix attack sequences where the total length .
+\paragraph{\textbf{Note on Mistral's Sliding Window.}} Mistral-7B employs Sliding Window Attention (SWA) with a large window size.
+While SWA theoretically caps the KV cache size to the window length, our experiments use suffix attack sequences whose total length is smaller than this window.
 Therefore, the cache behavior in our experiments effectively mirrors standard GQA without the sliding window truncation benefits.